fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/recurring-purchases.md

 #### 2. Create a SIP

-Call the [FPDocs, create sip](https://fintechprimitives.com/api/#create-a-sip) with the following json.
+Call the [FPDocs, Create Sip](https://fintechprimitives.com/api/#create-a-sip) with the following json.
 Use the `id` of the payment mandate through which the money will be debited from the investor's bank account on every installment.

 ```json
 {